BladeRunnerJS/brjs-site/docs/use/getting_started.md

   </p>
 </div>

-You can find the code for this application in the [brjs-example-apps github repo](https://github.com/BladeRunnerJS/brjs-example-apps).
+You can find the code for this application in the [brjs-todo github repo](https://github.com/BladeRunnerJS/brjs-todo).

 ## Summary